 For the sake of the vein about to pop in her forehead, I decided to let it go.

 She switched gears, once again, and started questioning me about The Other Woman who Psycho Ex had been with for a decade before I came along.
 She’d contacted me on facebook 6 months after I’d dumped him and we’d met for coffee, exchanged battle stories, and blown ourselves away with the depths of his deception.
-For a few months, we’d been strange friends, despite our 26 year age gap and the fact we’d shared a man for the better part of a year.
+For a few months, we’d been strange friends, despite our 26 year age gap and the fact we’d shared this shit man for the better part of a year.

 But then she got back with him.
 I hadn’t seen her in almost a year when I showed up to testify and received the stink eye from her while waiting on the elevator.
 She’d been sitting in the waiting room all day, planning to testify against me.
 According to her affidavit, I had hatched a complicated plan of revenge against Psycho Ex.